jrg94/CSE5544/assignment02/README.md

 flow and emotion.
 In addition, it does great job of allowing listeners to follow along.
 And, I'm sure it helps a lot for recall and memorization.

+Of course, there is the question of whether or not this graph needs data labels, and I'd have to say no. Here, the flowgram tries to illustrate storytelling, and adding data labels like loudness, auditory roughness, and onset density may detract from that goal.
+That said, more educated viewers may prefer the data labels.

+In addition, it's important to discuss how effectively the colors are used.
+First, I'll say the choice of blue and red was excellent.
+One problem that often comes up is the use of green and red which isn't great for color blind folks.
+That said, even after reading the paper, I have trouble telling which red corresponds to high onset density.
+I'm sure listening along would clear this issue up instantly.

 ## The Ineffective Visualization

 As for the ineffective visualization, I didn't have to look far: